renovatebot/renovate/docs/usage/getting-started/running.md

 #### GitHub (Enterprise Server)

-First, [create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for the bot account (select "repo" permissions).
+First, [create a personal access token](https://help.github.com/articles/creating-an-access-token-for-command-line-use/) for the bot account (select "repo" scope).
 Configure it either as `token` in your `config.js` file, or in environment variable `RENOVATE_TOKEN`, or via CLI `--token=`.

 For GitHub Enterprise Server set the `endpoint` in your `config.js` to `https://github.enterprise.com/api/v3/`.

 ##### Running as a GitHub App

-Instead of a bot account and a personal access token you can run `renovate` as a self-hosted [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps).
+Instead of a bot account with a Personal Access Token you can run `renovate` as a self-hosted [GitHub App](https://docs.github.com/en/developers/apps/getting-started-with-apps).

 When creating the GitHub App give it the following permissions: